pingcap/docs-cn/how-to/deploy/data-migration-with-ansible.md

 Make sure you have logged in to the Control Machine using the `tidb` user account.

-It is required to use `pip` to install Ansible and its dependencies, otherwise a compatibility issue occurs.
+It is required to use `pip` to install DM-Ansible and its dependencies, otherwise a compatibility issue occurs.
 Currently, DM-Ansible is compatible with Ansible 2.5 or later.

 1. Install DM-Ansible and the dependencies on the Control Machine: